systemstree/systemschange-sustainabletech/content/docs/phases/phase-5.md

 Following process can be followed to design goals and action plan to work on the interventions

-- **Goal Derivation from Vision & Leverage Points:** Translate the overarching sustainability vision into SMART (Specific, Measurable, Achievable, Relevant, Time-bound) goals directly linked to the key leverage points identified in Phase 4.
+- **Goal Derivation from Vision & Leverage Points:** Translate the vision into SMART (Specific, Measurable, Achievable, Relevant, Time-bound) goals directly linked to the interventions identified in Phase 4.
 Each goal should address a critical aspect of moving towards sustainability within the organization.

-- **Impact Variable Focus:** Prioritize goals directly tied to the most crucial Impact Variables identified earlier.
+- **Impact Variable Focus:** Prioritize goals directly tied to the most crucial impact variables.
 These variables will serve as primary indicators of progress towards the desired sustainable future.

 - **Baseline & Target Setting:** Establish clear baselines for each impact variable, capturing current performance data.
 Set ambitious yet realistic targets for improvement within a defined timeframe (e.g., 3-5 years), ensuring continuous progress.